History of Berliner FC Dynamo (1989–2004): The Peaceful Revolution (1989–1990)

 Bayer Leverkusen manager Reiner Calmund saw the opportunity to recruit top players in East Germany as soon as the Berlin Wall opened.
 In connection with the match between East Germany and Austria in Vienna during the qualifiers for the 1990 FIFA World Cup on 15 November 1989, Calmund managed to obtain the contact details of Andreas Thom.
 He immediately contacted Thom in East Berlin and eventually convinced him to join Bayer Leverkusen.
 Calmund further reached an agreement with East German officials on a transfer.
-Coach Jäschke was not consulted about the transfer and was presented with a fait accompli.
-The transfer was officially announced on 12 December 1989, making Thom the first player in the Oberliga to be transferred to the Bundesliga.
+Coach Jäschke was not consulted about the transfer and claims that he was presented with a fait accompli.
+The transfer was officially announced on 12 December 1989, making Thom the first player in the Oberliga to be transferred to the Bundesliga after the fall of the Berlin Wall.
 The transfer fee amounted to 2.5 million Deutsche Mark.
 Sources in West Germany speculated that the German Football Association of the GDR (DFV) would receive 15 percent of the sum.
 Club President Herbert Krafft announced that a larger sum would also be made available to the Ministry of Health, to be used to promote the sport to the next generation.

 BFC Dynamo played to a 0–0 draw in an away game against BSG Wismut Aue on the 13th matchday, on 1 December 1989.
 The match would be the last league match of Andreas Thom at BFC Dynamo.